gschlabitz/bud-get/README.md

 - generate a year-to-date overview
 - add a pre-filled budget template based on your categories and downloaded data
 - NOT send data anywhere for monetization, woohoo!

+For now, Bud-Get only handles Numbers spreadsheets.
+While I like Excel, I don't want to pay a subscription for it.

+Dev notes:

+- use [numbers-parser](https://github.com/masaccio/numbers-parser) to write to
+  Numbers